 Thanks to new features and services, the digital shopping experience can compare to in-store shopping by many parameters.
-In some ways, it is becoming even more comfortable as retailers can get as well-acquainted with their online customers as face-to-face.
+In some ways, it is becoming even more comfortable, since retailers can get well-acquainted with their online customers as if face-to-face.

 Convenience and Time-Saving

 It’s always important for buyers to feel comfortable in all aspects and waste no time throughout the buying process.
 Modern online shopping portals offer various opportunities to customize shopping experiences, so they seem more attractive to many users.